 Flip the espresso brew switch and a rich, hot, creamy coffee will start to brew, first flowing out black then changing to a golden tan.
 Switch it off when you have the amount of coffee you want.

 For lattes and cappuccinos, flip the bottom steam button.
 When the orange light goes off, open the steam valve and start frothing milk.
-The Rancilio Silvia features a new commercial grade and length steam wand with 1-hole tip.
-In 1.5 minutes the Silvia will have enough milk to make the average sized latte up to temperature.
+The Rancilio Silvia M V5 espresso machine features a new commercial grade and length steam wand with 1-hole tip.
+In 1.5 minutes the Rancilio espresso machine will have enough milk to make the average size latte up to temperature.
 Simply put, the Silvia out performs every cappuccino machine under $700 in the steaming and foaming race.
 You'll be up to your elbows in milk froth!
 For hot water, simply flip the middle switch, then open the steam valve knob and hot water gushes out from the steam wand.
 Great for café Americanos or hot teas!